 Dear Gay Best Friend,

-Check out what Terrence Dean, a.k.a., the gay best friend has to say about her decision at HelloBeautiful.com.
+Find out what the gay best friend, Terrence Dean, has to say about this at HelloBeautiful.com.

 More on Madame Noire!